 If you want to see the SPOT Connect waypoints of our trip click here to download the 266k file.
-You’ll need the Google Earth application installed on your computer to open the file and see the GPS trail that the SPOT recorded.
+You’ can import the file into Google Chrome’s web version of Google Earth and see the GPS trail that the SPOT recorded.

 The first few kilometers from Flindt Landing down through Heathcote Lake are missing.
 We were still learning how to use the thing!
 I am really glad we brought it along.
 It provided the folks at home real-time info on our location and the email messaging option came in handy for sending brief okay or more personalized notes back home at the end of each day (45 characters max).
 It does this by pairing up with your smartphone (I use my iPod Touch).

 The Spot also provides excellent post-trip data, in particular the amount of time we spent in certain spots along the way.
 It records a track every ten minutes so if there is a one-kilometer distance between two successive tracks, you will know we were motoring.
 If you see progress in meters, it will mean some serious lining or portage is in progress!

 Update: The Spot Connect was discontinued in 2017.
 We ended up getting a Garmin inReach Explorer+ in 2018 because of its two-way communication feature.
 You can receive emails as well as daily weather updates on the inReach, as well as do all the usual tracking and emergency contact stuff.